 To make the list comprehensive I will also mention some features which were already included in Simple Finance 1.0 back in 2014.

-In the ACDOCA whe have multidemsional GL, parallel ledgers, parallel currencies, 999,999 line items and custom defined fields.
-The chalenges of gathering combined content of several tables to represents the truth and reconcile the different level of detail stored in the different components/tables of SAP (e.g. CO= much detail, Fi= less detail) is now somehting of the past.
+In the ACDOCA we have multidemsional GL, parallel ledgers, parallel currencies, 999,999 line items, and custom-defined fields.
+The challenges of gathering combined content of several tables to represents the truth and reconcile the different levels of detail stored in the different components/tables of SAP (e.g. CO= much detail, Fi= less detail) is now something of the past.

 S/4HANA One Single Source of Truth

-The reason of the merge of secondary and primary cost elements is the fact that all actual line items will now be stored in one single table.
+The reason for the merge of secondary and primary cost elements is the fact that all actual line items will now be stored in one single table.
 The ACDOCA.
-This also applies on purely (internal) CO postings.
+This also applies to purely (internal) CO postings.
 You should not include these secondary accounts in your P&L.

 S/4HANA GL account Cost Element

 In S/4HANA 1610 we can now have up to 10 parallel currencies per ledger.
 Real-time conversion for all currency types is possible, Zero balance per document is guaranteed for each currency and CO-area currency is now calculated for all accounts (also non cost element).